altunixon/wips/lns/altina_ln/ASP-135-Chapter_5_The_Port_City_in_the_Southwest.md

 "… Well, that’s true."<br/>
 He probably didn’t think that Hispania would win against Belgaria.<br/>
 So he had no intention of betraying them at all.<br/>
-After thinking about the reason he raised this topic, Regis asked:
+After thinking about the reason he raised this topic, Regis asked:<br/>
 "… That’s not what you want to talk about, correct?
 That’s just some idle chatter to get to know me, huh."<br/>
 Gilbert showed a face of contempt.<br/>
 "You are just like Jessica.
 Quick-witted people sure are annoying."<br/>